BethW83/Animal-Adoption-Capstone/README.md

 ### The machine learning model

 * Why a decision tree classifier?
 The target variable to be predicted is a binary output and therefore a classification model is appropriate.
-A decision tree was chosen becuase it is easy to interpret the outputs and it can handle both numerical and categorical features.
+A decision tree was chosen because it is easy to interpret the outputs and it can handle both numerical and categorical features.
 A decision tree is suitable for identifying the most influential variables in predicting adoption outcomes.
-* The data was encoded, ready for the ML model using the straighforward OneHotEncoder.
+* The data was encoded, ready for the ML model using the straightforward OneHotEncoder.
 * The data was scaled using the StandardScaler to ensure that all features were on a comparable scale, which prevents features with larger numerical ranges from dominating the training process.

 ### Challenges
 * When confirming H1 the The p-value initially came out as 0.0.
 This is highly unusual so chatgpt was consulted and used to find an alternative way using scipy.stats to conduct the Mann-Whitney U Test that would give a more accurate result.
 Indeed the p-value was just incredibly tiny.
 * Unfortunately in this synthetic dataset some of the variables could not be used as they were meaningless.
   - The adoption fee was simply all of the numbers 1-499 listed, therefore it was not used.
-  - The weights of some the animals made no sense; rabbits are not generally over 2.5kg and some of them in the data were over 20kg.
+  - The weights of some of the animals made no sense; rabbits are not generally over 2.5kg and some of them in the data were over 20kg.
 This wasn't a huge problem as there is also a categorical Size column.

 ### AI Usage